Skip to main content

 6 mentions Positive Neutral Negative

-• “It took about a week to get to this point, and this is where the game completely falls apart.
-Progress slows to a crawl, with each following story boss requiring roughly a week of grinding daily quests and general character strengthening to clear.”
+• “It took about a week to get to this point and this is where the game completely falls apart and progress slows to a crawl, with each following story boss amounting to roughly a week of grinding daily quests and general character strengthening to clear.”

 • “Soul weapons can be gained in a few other ways, most notably grinding one daily mission for roughly 40 days to get enough currency to redeem one.”